NASA: Artemis (2017–present)

 On April 16, 2021, NASA announced they had selected the SpaceX Lunar Starship as its Human Landing System.
 The agency's Space Launch System rocket will launch four astronauts aboard the Orion spacecraft for their multi-day journey to lunar orbit where they will transfer to SpaceX's Starship for the final leg of their journey to the surface of the Moon.

-In November 2021, it was announced that the goal of landing astronauts on the Moon by 2024 had slipped to no earlier than 2027 due to numerous factors.
-Artemis I launched on November 16, 2022, and returned to Earth safely on December 11, 2022.
-As of April 2025, NASA plans to launch Artemis II in April 2026. and Artemis III in 2027.
-Additional Artemis missions, Artemis IV, Artemis V, and Artemis VI are planned to launch between 2028 and 2031.

-NASA's next major space initiative is the construction of the Lunar Gateway, a small space station in lunar orbit.
-This space station will be designed primarily for non-continuous human habitation.
-The construction of the Gateway is expected to begin in 2027 with the launch of the first two modules: the Power and Propulsion Element (PPE) and the Habitation and Logistics Outpost (HALO).
-Operations on the Gateway will begin with the Artemis IV mission, which plans to deliver a crew of four to the Gateway in 2028.
+Until 2026, NASA additionally planned the construction of the Lunar Gateway, a small space station in lunar orbit designed primarily for non-continuous human habitation.
+In March 2026, NASA canceled the project in favor of a Moon Base.

 In 2017, NASA was directed by the congressional NASA Transition Authorization Act of 2017 to get humans to Mars-orbit (or to the Martian surface) by the 2030s.

 Commercial LEO Development (2021–present)

 The Commercial Low Earth Orbit Destinations program is an initiative by NASA to support work on commercial space stations that the agency hopes to have in place by the end of the current decade to replace the "International Space Station".
 The three selected companies are: Blue Origin (et al.) with their Orbital Reef station concept, Nanoracks (et al.) with their Starlab Space Station concept, and Northrop Grumman with a station concept based on the HALO-module for the Gateway station.